 The course has been designed by the Centre for Customs and Excise Studies (CCES) with industry, government and international agency collaboration, including the World Customs Organization (WCO).
 CCES is the world’s leading provider of training and education in the highly specialised area of customs and border management.
 CCES has established a global reputation for its work in helping to strengthen the organisational capability and professional standards of customs and other border enforcement agencies globally.

-Applicants for the Graduate Diploma in Customs Administration should hold:
+Applicants for the Graduate Diploma in Customs Administration should have:

 1. an undergraduate degree or equivalent from a recognised university or tertiary institution,